 |Chronology||Locations||Aircraft||Ships||Submit Info||How You Can Help||Donate|

 |Pilot 2nd Lt Robert Sidell Huffman, O-827209 (KIA, BR) IN

 Crashed March 5, 1945 at 1:45pm

-Built by North American in Inglewood, California.
+Built by North American Aviation (NAA) in Inglewood.
 Constructors Number 109-28474.
 Delivered to the U. S. Army Air Force (USAAF) as P-51D-10-NA Mustang serial number 44-14841.
 Converted to F-6D photographic reconnaissance version with aluminum finish.
 Disassembled and shipped overseas to the South West Pacific Area (SWPA) and reassembled.